IQSS/dataverse/doc/sphinx-guides/source/api/native-api.rst

 List Locks Across All Datasets
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Note that this API requires “superuser” credentials.
-You must supply the ``X-Dataverse-key`` header with the api token of an admin user (as in the example above).
+You must supply the ``X-Dataverse-key`` header with the api token of an admin user (as in the example below).

 The output of this API is formatted identically to the API that lists the locks for a specific dataset, as in one of the examples above.